dzooosh/C-programming/README.md

 # C-programming
-Learning and Understanding the C language \n
+Learning and Understanding the C language.
-My journey from beginner to Advance \n
+My journey from beginner to Advance.
 Solving different problems as I progress